-- The arrows on the wiring adapters specify the plug-in orientation of the required port assignment. - Any incorrectly fitted or missing wiring adapters are signalled by a red flashing LED on the display after start-up (see "Wiring Adapter Malfunction Mode", page 202). - On the ESST terminal card the jumper must always be fitted in position T (see figure below).
-The port assignment is specified by the wiring adapter alone.
+- The arrows on the wiring adapters specify the plug-in orientation of the required port assignment. - · Any incorrectly fitted or missing wiring adapters are signalled by a red flashing LED on the display after start-up (see Wiring Adapter Malfunction Mode).